libertine-linux/libertine/README.md

 ### Notes

 * Non-root-logins on the console can be prevented by creating the file `/etc/nologin`; it can be empty.
 Line feeds in this file are automatically converted to CRLF sequences.
 This file can be created by a downstream package if desired.
 * Builds are not yet fully reproducible.
-Some GNU-inspired builds use tools like `id`, `hostname`, `uname` and `date`.
+Some GNU-inspired builds use tools like `hostname`, `dnsdomainname`, `uname`, `id` and `date`.
 The plan is to eventually eliminate these.
+	* So far, `hostname`, `dnsdomainname` and `uname` have been eliminated by using a fake that returns data we control.
 * We actually go as far as intercepting usages of `#!/bin/sh` and the like to try to force code to use our own, known-version, toolchain version of busybox sh, perl, etc. Sadly this isn't perfect.
-So far, `uname` has been eliminated by using a fake that returns data we control.
 * git is not required to build, but package versioning uses git hashes by interrogating `.git` folders.
 If `.git` folders aren't present, we default to a hash of all the files and folders and their permissions.

 #### Getting Going